Welcome to the Antiquities' Wellington Inn

 Traverse City has been called “the coolest lakeside food scene in America” in Bon Appetit magazine.
 Can you beat that?
 And, with a few exceptions, the coolest restaurants are within blocks.

-And at the intriguing Grand Traverse Commons – the renovated Victorian buildings of the old hospital high on the hill that were repurposed into an exceptional array of specialty shops, food entrepreneurs and restaurants with a Grand Lawn for concerts – you’ll find the James Beard-nominated Trattoria Stella.
+And at the intriguing Grand Traverse Commons – the renovated Victorian buildings of the old hospital high on the hill that were repurposed into an exceptional array of specialty shops, food entrepreneurs, and restaurants with a Grand Lawn for concerts – you’ll find the James Beard-nominated Trattoria Stella.

 Around the bend toward Suttons Bay is the waterfront West End Tavern.

 No space to list the rest, but trust us, there are more.
 The competition is fierce.
 You’ll have to make choices unless you plan to stay for a week.
 You might even happen on celebrity chef Mario Batali, who hangs around many of these spots in the summer.
 For longer stays, check out the comfortable and chic two bed-room carriage house apartments at the Wellington.